-- portfolio management and trading, i.e. support for energy market entities operating in the European market in portfolio management, - processing of cPPAs, i.e. support for companies seeking to reduce their carbon footprint and planning to become independent of energy price fluctuations - offering structured products, i.e. working with producers in the RES segment to buy back energy and sell green energy to businesses.
+portfolio management and trading, i.e. support for energy market entities operating in the European market in portfolio management,

+- processing of cPPAs, i.e. support for companies seekir to reduce their carbon footprint and planning to becc independent of energy price fluctuations - offering structured products, i.e. working with produce the RES segment to buy back energy and sell green en to businesses.

-Polenergia Fotowoltaika delivers innovative photovoltaic, heat pump and energy storage solutions to optimize energy consumption for individual and business customers.
+Polenergia Fotowoltaika delivers innovat photovoltaic, heat pump and energy sto solutions to optimize energy consumption for individual and business customers.